ben-spector-cc/lesson-template/lesson/outline-guidelines.md

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.

-_Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/workspaces/) for guidance on writing narratives for exercises._
+_Check out the [content standards](https://curriculum-documentation.codecademy.com/exercises/exercise-workspace-standards/) for guidance on creating workspaces for exercises._

 There are various types of workspaces.
 Some workspace types that we will most likely be using are:
 * Web view: We can display an existing website (via url), or we can upload files for a web page and display the rendered view